Skip to content

 Trust Media

-The trust gap is massive.
-Veterans enter campaigns with a 35-point credibility advantage over typical politicians.
-That’s not campaign spin — that’s their starting position before they even speak.
-This trust advantage is the foundation of why veterans win elections where other Democrats struggle.
+The trust gap is substantial.
+Veterans enter campaigns with a 35-point head start over typical politicians.
+That’s not campaign spin.
+That’s their starting position before they even speak.
+This trust advantage forms the foundation of veteran electoral success in competitive districts.

-Voters see veterans as tested leaders who’ve made life-and-death decisions.
+Voters see veterans as tested leaders who’ve made consequential decisions in high-stakes environments.
 Unlike career politicians who debate policy in committee rooms, veterans led troops in combat zones.
-This creates an aura of competence that’s nearly impossible to attack and is a key reason why veterans win elections in swing districts.
+This creates an aura of competence that opponents struggle to counter.

-It’s political suicide to attack a veteran’s service record.
-Republicans learned this the hard way with John Kerry in 2004 — even successful “Swift Boat” attacks created massive backlash.
-Modern GOP strategists avoid military attacks entirely, giving veteran candidates a defensive advantage.
+Attacking a veteran’s service record carries significant political risk.
+Republicans learned this with John Kerry in 2004.
+Even the “Swift Boat” attacks that worked tactically created substantial backlash.
+Modern GOP strategists generally avoid military attacks entirely, giving veteran candidates defensive advantages.

 Bipartisan Appeal

 Veterans transcend party lines with independents and moderate Republicans.
 A 2023 Pew study found 68% of independents view military service as a “major asset” in candidates, compared to 34% for business experience.
-This crossover appeal is central to why veterans win elections.
+This crossover appeal matters in close races.

-Veterans literally swore an oath to put country before self.
+Veterans swore an oath to put country before self.
 In focus groups, voters consistently describe veteran candidates as “serving for the right reasons” rather than personal ambition or power.
-This authenticity perception drives electoral success.
+This authenticity perception influences voting behavior.

 Ruben Gallego (Veteran)